johnroutledge/milestone-project-3/README.md

 * The home page incorporates content hinting by partially revealing an element just above the fold
 * Images on homepage include reveal text functionality behind questions enouraging people to explore further
 * People can register for free which also allocates them 100,000 dollars which they can trade with as they please
-* Users can reset there portfolio to zero at any point should they wish to start afresh
+* Users can reset there portfolio to zero at any point should they wish to start afresh.
+This also deletes their trading history
 * Users can trade 17 of the top 20 cryptocurrencies
 * A user's balance is clearly displayed on their portfolio screen and they can instantly see if they are in profit
 * Users can also access their trading history on the transactions screen so they can see what they have bought and sold